rizinorg/book/src/first_steps/compilation_android.md

 ## Android

-Radare2 can be cross-compiled for other architectures/systems as well, like Android.
+Rizin can be cross-compiled for other architectures/systems as well, like Android.

 ### Prerequisites